divmain/maintainerd/README.md

 ## Semantic Versioning

 One of the options that `maintainerd` supplies is a [semver](http://semver.org) selection.
-However, this option isn't very useful unless that information is easily accessible.  `maintainerd` provides a simple API for that purpose:
+However, this option isn't very useful unless that information is easily accessible outside of the PR.  `maintainerd` provides a simple API for that purpose:

 `GET https://maintainerd.divmain.com/api/semver?repoPath=XYZ&prNumber=XYZ&installationId=XYZ`